|

 Jason Barrera: Great episode from Calculon's first utterances to the

 final "Burns, Baby Burns"-ish party sequence.
-Slurm has become a
+Slurm has

 much more interesting product than Duff or Buzz Cola ever was, and